JoseBerrocal/Ansible_testing_project_01/README.md

 ## Pre-requisites

 1. Create the user
-2. Create a policy with the following permissions:
+2. Create a policy with the permissions to create an EC2 isntance
-    - iam:CreateInstanceProfile
-    - iam:DeleteInstanceProfile
-    - iam:PassRole
-    - iam:DeleteRolePolicy
-    - iam:RemoveRoleFromInstanceProfile
-    - iam:CreateRole
-    - iam:DeleteRole
-    - iam:PutRolePolicy
-    - iam:AddRoleToInstanceProfile
-3. Add the following policies to a user:
-    - AmazonEC2FullAccess
-    - AWSCloudFormationFullAccess
-    - Policy from point 2.
-4. Configure the user in aws cli in your standalone environment
+3. Configure the user in aws cli in your standalone environment
-6. Create a KeyPair (For this case I use "jb_aws_keypair.pem")
+4. Create a KeyPair (For this case I use "jb_aws_keypair.pem")

 ## Instructions